gabi-a/gabi-a.github.io/content/posts/a-simple-biological-circuit-simulator.md

 There are currently three components to my transcriptome simulator:

 1. Promoters
-    These are the transcription factors: they produce a protein <i>X<sub>n</sub></i> at a rate determined by intrinsic growth and decay parameters, as well as the concentration of other promoters or signals connected to them.
+    These are the transcription factors: they produce a protein $X_n$ at a rate determined by intrinsic growth and decay parameters, as well as the concentration of other promoters or signals connected to them.

 2. Signals
     These represent some external chemical signal to the cell - they are periodic functions which can be connected into promoters.